There are four ways to get designated as a persistent drunk driver in Colorado:

 Defendant refused a chemical test | No prior DUIs Track B: 52 hours over 6 months (26 weeks) One or more prior DUIs Track D: 86 hours over 10 months (43 weeks)5 |

-Note that these PPD penalties are separate and apart from any other punishments the driver faces for driving while intoxicated, driving under restraint (with a revoked license), or refusing to take a chemical test:
+Note that these PPD penalties are separate and apart from any other punishments you face for driving while intoxicated, driving under restraint (with a revoked license), or refusing to take a chemical test:

 2.1.
 Drunk driving penalties

 Driving under the influence of alcohol or drugs carries a combination of fines, community service, jail time, license suspensions, and/or DMV points.
-Punishments for DUI convictions depend on the specific charge and whether the defendant has any prior offenses.
+Punishments for DUI convictions depend on the specific charge and whether you have any prior offenses.
 For a complete list of criminal sentences, click on the following drunk driving crimes:

 - DUI – driving while impaired by alcohol or drugs.

-- DUI per se – driving with a BAC of 0.08 % or higher, whether or not the driver is impaired.
+- DUI per se – driving with a BAC of 0.08 % or higher, whether or not you are impaired.

 - DWAIs – driving while ability impaired, generally with a BAC of greater than 0.05% to less than 0.08%.